Klipper3d/klipper/docs/Measuring_Resonances.md

 Since the input shaper can create some smoothing in parts, especially at high accelerations, you will still need to choose the `max_accel` value that does not create too much smoothing in the printed parts.
-A calibration script provides an estimate for `max_accel` parameter that should not create too much smoothing.
+The calibration script provides an estimate for `max_accel` parameter that should not create too much smoothing.
 Note that the `max_accel` as displayed by the calibration script is only a theoretical maximum at which the respective shaper is still able to work